Overview of the Med, Dent, etc. School Application Process (updated 6/10/14)

-When Should a Student Take the MCAT or DAT?
+When Should a Student Take the MCAT, DAT, etc.?
 Both the MCAT and the DAT are offered at multiple times during the year.
 However, since medical and dental schools generally fill their classes by March of each year, the last practical time to take the test is the fall before you wish to enter medical or dental school.
-However, you definitely should not wait until the fall to take the exam for the first time.
-Past experience at Xavier indicates that students who wait until then generally score too low on the exams to get in.
+However, you definitely should NOT wait until the fall to take the exam for the first time.
+Students are encouraged to take the MCAT no later than May of the year they will apply; students who plan on taking the DAT or OAT are encouraged to do so no later than June of the year they will apply.
 Document #3 in this series has additional information regarding the MCAT and DAT.

-The best strategy is to take the MCAT in April or May of the Junior year at Xavier (when a student has finished Organic and Physics).
+FYI, we believe that the best strategy is to take the MCAT in April or May of the Junior year at Xavier (when you should have completed the courses that cover MCAT content areas).
 So that you have time to devote to BOTH coursework and MCAT, DAT, etc. prep, we recommend that students take NO MORE THAN 14 semester hours in the spring of Junior year.
-Although the MCAT is now computerized and has multiple test administration dates, XU students are STILL encouraged to take the test NO LATER THAN April or May of the Junior year; this way, students who may need to retake the test (i.e. if scores are too low) will still have time to prepare for the August or September administration and still be considered for entry during this application cycle.
-Students applying to dental school are encouraged to take the DAT in the Spring of the Junior year OR the summer between junior and senior years.
-Students who plan on taking the OAT or GRE are encouraged to follow the same testing timeline as the DAT.
+Although the MCAT is now computerized and has multiple test administration dates, XU students are STILL encouraged to take the test NO LATER THAN April or May of the Junior year; this way, students who may need to retake the test will have time to prepare for the August or September administration and still be considered for entry during the desired application cycle.